alzwded/blog/_drafts/vim-ctags-cscope.md

 cscope -bqR -u                             # force update the database
 ```

-`cscope` isn't as neatly integrated into Vim, but it's good enough.
+`cscope` isn't as neatly integrated into Vim, but it's good enough. `cscope` actually runs as a background process and Vim drives it.

 Use `:cs add cscope.out` to enable.